Book

 Baydag, R. M., Klingebiel, S. & Marschall, P. (2018).
 Shaping the patterns of development cooperation: A comparative analysis of seven bilateral donors and the European Union.
 Discussion Paper 22, Bonn: German Development Institute. [available here]

-Manuscripts submitted or under review
+Manuscripts under review

 Work in progress